OpenMPT/openmpt/libopenmpt/dox/gettingstarted.md

          -  xmp-openmpt: Requires Visual Studio with MFC.

-     -  libopenmpt requires the compile host system to be 64bit x86-64 when building with Visual Studio.
+     -  libopenmpt requires the compile host system to be amd64 or ARM64 when building with Visual Studio.

      -  You will need the Winamp 5 SDK and the XMPlay SDK if you want to